 graphql containers, where the

-data prop would clash between them.
+data prop would otherwise be overwritten.

 If you want complete control over the props of the child component, use the

 data object into any number of props that will be passed into the child:

 This style of usage leads to the greatest decoupling between your presentational component (

 For more information about all of the options and features supported by React Apollo for GraphQL queries be sure to review the API reference on